-Button Function See Transients mode (blackouts, interference, etc.). § 5.1 l Harmonic display mode: displays voltage, current, and power harmonics, order by order; determination of harmonic currents produced by nonlinear loads, analysis of problems caused by harmonics according to their order (overheating of neutrals, conductors, motors, etc.). § 5.2 Voltage and current waveforms mode, display of minima and maxima of summary tables, determine phase rotation. § 5.3 4 Alarm mode: list recorded alarms exceeding the thresholds programmed in the configuration; record network blackouts with half-cycle resolution (Vrms, Arms, Urms), determine energy consumption overshoots, monitor compliance with a power supply quality contract. § 5.4 ‡~ , Trend mode: record parameters selected in the Configuration menu. § 5.5 W Power and energy measurements § 5.6
+Button Function See Waveform acquisition mode, with two sub-modes: transients mode (blackouts, interference, etc.) and inrush current mode (starting of motor). § 5.1 l Harmonic display mode: displays voltage, current, and power harmonics, order by order; determination of harmonic currents produced by nonlinear loads, analysis of problems caused by harmonics according to their order (overheating of neutrals, conductors, motors, etc.). § 5.2 Voltage and current waveforms mode, display of minima and maxima of summary tables, determine phase rotation. § 5.3 4 Alarm mode: list recorded alarms exceeding the thresholds programmed in the configuration; record network blackouts with half-cycle resolution (Vrms, Arms, Urms), determine energy consumption overshoots, monitor compliance with a power supply quality contract. § 5.4 Trend mode: record parameters selected in the Configuration menu. § 5.5 W Power and energy measurements § 5.6

-Three of these buttons are real-time mode buttons: W, I, and E. In each of these modes, the colored circles on a white ground (for example 1) in which the channel numbers or types appear indicate saturation: the ground of the circle is colored when the channel measured is potentially full (for instance 1).
+Three of these buttons are real-time mode buttons: W, In..., and ....
+In each of these modes, the colored circles on a white ground (for example 1) in which the channel numbers or types appear indicate saturation: the ground of the circle is colored when the channel measured is potentially full (for instance 1).